azuretar/aks-docker-extension/README.md

 # Azure Kubernetes Services

 This repository defines an example of a Docker extension.
-The files in this repository have been automatically generated as a result of running `docker extension init`.
+The files in this repository have been automatically generated as a result of running `docker extension init`, then changed to use dotnet C# as the backend.

 This extension is composed of:

-- A [frontend](./ui) app in React that makes a request to the `/hello` endpoint and displays the payload in Docker Desktop.
+- A [frontend](./ui) app in React that makes a request to the `/weatherforecast` endpoint and displays the payload in Docker Desktop.
-- A [backend](./backend) container that runs an API in Go.
-It exposes the `/hello` endpoint which returns a JSON payload.
+- A [backend](./backend) container that runs an API in DotNet C#.
+We have two buttons on the frontend to call weatherforecast backend API and also Docker CLI.

 > You can build your Docker Extension using your fav tech stack:
 >